Ricardosgeral/relier/README.md

 - Use the library [*CSV*](https://docs.python.org/3.6/library/csv.html) to write the data (as dictionary variable) in rows.

 - Use of the library [*configparser*](https://docs.python.org/3/library/configparser.html) to have a *.ini* file with the inputs.
+The file [*inputs.ini*](https://github.com/Ricardosgeral/LerAS/blob/master/inputs.ini) is updated, with the options chosen by the user in the touchscreen, once the server begins to record data.

-- Automatic detection when USB drives are plugged in (mounted) or removed (unmounted).
+- Automatic detection when USB drives are plugged-in (mounted) or removed (unmounted).

-- Use one single physical momentary pushbutton to reboot/shutdown the server.
+- Use a single physical momentary pushbutton to reboot/shutdown the server.
+ + *Reboot*: hold the button more than 3 seconds but less than 7 seconds.
+ + *Shutdown*: hold the button more than 7 seconds.
+Note, that the Raspberry Pi is still powered.
+ To stop power supply you need to unplug the micro USB cable.
+To restart the server after a shutdown, just power it on again.

 ## Troubleshooting